mariuslundgard/opstore/README.md

 [![Build Status](https://travis-ci.org/mariuslundgard/opstore.svg?branch=master)](https://travis-ci.org/mariuslundgard/opstore)

 ## Features
 * Single source of truth.
-Data is stored in a single atom.
+Data is stored in a single, immutable atom.
 * Composable.
 Keep sizes small and roll your own store by only bundling the operators you need.
 * Extensible.
 Add your own operators and middleware.
 * Observable.
 Subscribe to partial and/or every state change.